On This Page

-Cribl Copilot is a collection of tools and capabilities that use the power of AI to help you streamline your work and maximize your productivity with Cribl products.
-Cribl Copilot allows you to use ordinary language, or natural language, to get answers to product questions, perform advanced searches, create Pipelines, and more.
+Cribl AI tools and capabilities help you streamline your work and maximize your productivity with Cribl products.
+Use ordinary language, or natural language, to get answers to product questions, perform advanced searches, create Pipelines, and more.

-• Chatbot: Answers common question and helps troubleshoot issues in all Cribl products.
+• Chatbot: Answers common questions, helps troubleshoot issues in all Cribl products, and inspects your deployment configuration to answer questions about your environment.

 • Copilot Editor: Helps you create and edit data transformation Pipelines.